 AutoGen pioneered the multi-agent conversation pattern: agents talk to each other in group chats, debate solutions, and reach consensus.
 A 4-agent debate with 5 rounds is 20 LLM calls minimum.
 That cost is the trade-off for AutoGen's unique strength: human-in-the-loop conversations where an agent can pause, ask a human for input, and resume.

 The major 2026 development: Microsoft merged AutoGen and Semantic Kernel into the Microsoft Agent Framework.
-Release Candidate 1.0 shipped in February 2026, with GA targeted for end of Q1.
+Release Candidate shipped February 19, 2026, and 1.0 GA shipped April 3, 2026 with stable APIs and a long-term-support commitment.
 AutoGen continues to receive bug fixes and security patches, but new features go into the unified framework.
-Greenfield projects should target Microsoft Agent Framework directly.
+Greenfield projects should target Microsoft Agent Framework 1.0 directly.

 Architecture

-AutoGen v0.4 introduced an asynchronous, event-driven architecture with stronger observability and more flexible collaboration patterns.
-The Microsoft Agent Framework adds Semantic Kernel's enterprise features: plugin system, memory management, and Azure AI integration.
-Agents communicate through conversation turns, with configurable termination conditions (max turns, keyword triggers, human approval).
+AutoGen v0.4 introduced an asynchronous, event-driven architecture with stronger observability.
+Agent Framework 1.0 keeps AutoGen's simple agent abstractions and adds Semantic Kernel's enterprise features (session-based state, type safety, middleware, telemetry, Azure AI integration), plus graph-based workflows and the orchestration patterns sequential, concurrent, handoff, group chat, and Magentic-One.
+It ships native MCP and A2A support across .NET and Python.
+Agents communicate through conversation turns with configurable termination conditions (max turns, keyword triggers, human approval).

 Strengths